Justice, Equity & Diversity Institute

 Summer Retreat (Carey Conference Center, June 24-26, 2018)

 The Justice, Equity and Diversity Institute cohort, consisting of 14 members, will begin in August 2017.
 The application process is now open.
-The deadline for completed applications is February 15, 2017.
+The deadline for completed applications has been extended to February 24, 2017.
 The 2017-2018 cohort will be announced by March 15, 2017.